 How can I get my eye prescription without insurance?

-You can get an eye exam without insurance at places like Walmart, Sam's Club, and Costco.
-They work with licensed optometrists and provide cheaper rates on eye care, glasses, and contacts.
+You can get an eye exam without insurance at places like Walmart, Sam’s Club, and Costco.
+They work with licensed optometrists and provide cheaper eye care, glasses, and contact rates.

 Can I do an eye exam online?

 Yes, online eye exams are available.
 They are often cheaper and more convenient than in-office visits.
 However, online eye exams may take longer to complete than in-office exams.

 What is the cheapest place to get an eye exam?